 Jess LeProtto, Ensemble

 LeProtto began as a young performer in 2003’s Boy From Oz and grew up in the theatre.
 Newsies marked his first Broadway credit as an adult performer.
 He left Newsies to join the original Broadway cast of the 2014 revival of On the Town.
 In 2016, he starred in the revival of Cats as Mungojerrie.
 He performed in the ensemble of Broadway’s Hello, Dolly!, understudying Barnaby Tucker, before joining the cast of 2018’s Carousel.
-He is currently touring with Hello, Dolly! as Barnaby.
+He returned to Hello, Dolly! as Barnaby in the national tour.
 He is slated to be one of the Jets in the upcoming West Side Story film.

 Stuart Marland, Snyder

 Newsies marked Marland’s fifth Broadway show, following appearances in Xanadu, Beauty and the Beast, Jekyll & Hyde, and Cyrano.
 He stuck with the show of Newsies for the entirety of both its Off-Broadway and Broadway runs.
-He even briefly joined the national tour where he reprised his role of Snyder.
-He currently plays Pullitzer in Westchester Broadway Theatre’s production.
+He even briefly joined the national tour where he reprised the role of Snyder.
+He played Pulitzer in Westchester Broadway Theatre’s 2019 production.
 Marland has spent a lot of time fundraising for BC/EFA over the years, even organizing a table for the organization’s annual Flea Market.

 Andy Richardson, Romeo

-Richardson took on numerous roles during his run in Newsies, eventually taking over the role of Crutchie full time in 2013 at the age of 18.
+Richardson took on numerous roles during his run in Newsies, eventually taking over the role of Crutchie full-time in 2013 at the age of 18.
 He reprised his run as Crutchie on the tour of Newsies.
 In 2017, he joined the touring cast of Kinky Boots as one of the Angels.
-After graduating from NYU in 2018, he joined the national tour of Wicked, where he can still be seen in the ensemble and understudying Boq.
+After graduating from NYU in 2018, he joined the national tour of Wicked, where he performed in the ensemble and understudied Boq.

 Brendon Stimson, Oscar Delancey

 Stimson was the other half of the Delancey brothers, but also understudied Jack Kelly.
 Newsies marked his second Broadway credit.
 He was then part of the cast of Broadway‘s Honeymoon in Vegas, starring Tony Danza and Rob McLure.
 In 2016, he joined the ensemble of Something Rotten! and stayed with the show until it closed in 2017.
-Stimson can currently be seen in Mean Girls, where he is also the dance captain.
+Stimson was in the original ensemble of Mean Girls, for which was he also the dance captain.
+He appeared in The Prom on Netflix, for which he was also associate choreographer.

 Ryan Steele, Specs

 Steele made a splash as Baby John in West Side Story and in Billy Elliot before Newsies.
 He appeared as Curly in NBC’s Peter Pan Live! in 2014.
 He then went on to join the cast of Broadway’s Matilda as Rudolpho, Mrs. Wormwood’s dance partner.
 In 2016, he toured the country with the cast of An American in Paris as the Jerry Mulligan alternate through October 2017.
 The following year, he appeared in the original cast of Broadway’s Carousel revival.
-This past fall he played Larry in the City Center production of A Chorus Line and he recently appeared as a dancer on an episode of Fosse/Verdon.
-This summer, he will reprise his role as Jerry in An American in Paris with Broadway Asia.
+In 2018, he played Larry in the City Center production of A Chorus Line and he appeared as a dancer on an episode of Fosse/Verdon.
+In 2019, he reprised his role as Jerry in An American in Paris with Broadway Asia.

 Alex Wong, Ensemble

 Newsies marked Wong’s Broadway debut.
 He, too, appeared in Peter Pan Live! in 2014.
-He has since danced on shows like Dancing with the Stars, Glee, and So You Think You Can Dance Vietnam, as well as narrative series like Unbreakable Kimmy Schmidt and Crazy Ex-Girlfriend.
+He has since danced on shows like Dancing with the Stars, Glee, and So You Think You Can Dance Vietnam (he made it to the top 8 in the US version in Season 7 and became an All-Star dancer after), as well as narrative series like Unbreakable Kimmy Schmidt and Crazy Ex-Girlfriend.
 He was a regular on Starz’s Flesh and Bone and appeared as a dancer in the movie musical The Greatest Showman as well as Isn’t It Romantic?.
+More recently, he's danced on screen in Fosse/Verdeon and Christmas on the Square, and will be seen in the upcoming In The Heights movie.

 Laurie Veldheer, Hannah